 Basically, the more you earn, the more you spend, and the greater the tax break you’ll get if your spending is on tax-deductible expenses.
 But wealthier individuals are precluded from claiming the earned income tax credit, estimated at $65 billion in taxpayer savings in 2017.
 Qualifying for this credit can result in the IRS paying the citizen rather than the other way around because it’s refundable.

 Taxpayers who earn over a certain income threshold can’t claim the earned income credit.
 It’s designed to put cash into the pockets of low-income families.

 Only 1.4% of the $1.45 trillion in taxes paid in 2017 was contributed by taxpayers earning less than $30,000, according to the Pew Research Center.

 It should also be noted that many taxpayers in this income group received income from the government in the form of those refundable tax credits—the IRS paid out about $62 million in earned income tax credits in 2020.
 The average payment to qualifying taxpayers was $2,461.

 The Tax Burden for Middle-Income Filers

-The study also indicated that the bottom half of taxpayers paid an effective tax rate of 3.6 percent.
-Those with AGIs falling between $50,000 and $100,000, which could be considered middle income, paid an effective rate of 9.2 percent.
-AGIs of $138.031 to $195,778 paid an average effective rate of 14 percent.
+The 2018 edition of the same study indicated that the bottom half of taxpayers paid an effective tax rate of 3.7%.
+Those with AGIs falling between $50,000 and $100,000, which could be considered middle income, paid an effective rate of 9.25%.
+AGIs of $139,713 to $197,651 paid an average effective rate of 14%.

 Wealthy individuals do indeed pay more in taxes than low-income or even middle-income individuals.
 It's just basic math.